Department website: https://ww1.odu.edu/engtech.html

 - planning and preparation of documents appropriate for design and construction;

-- performance of economic analyses and cost estimates related to design, construction, operations and maintenance of systems associated with civil engineering technology;
+- performance of economic analyses and cost estimates related to the design, construction, operations, and maintenance of systems associated with civil engineering technology;

 - selection of appropriate engineering materials and practices; and